What this is for

 Questions!!

 So I have questions and they're not being answered by the gremlins who live in my head so I guess you folk on the internet will have to do.
+Now this is in no particular order, but the question of how to handle Combat is most pressing.

-• Combat: How are we going to handle combat?
+- Combat: How are we going to handle combat?
 I mean it's going to be probably almost exclusively player verses player, though I have toyed with the idea of making up a few small 'creature sheets' for a couple levels of thugs henchmen and rudimentary criminals [sarcasm]vast amounts of free time.[/sarcasm] This is the most pressing question because most if not all of our heroes' powers are going to be at least partially combat based, and simply put most combat powers are just ways to bend the rules of combat.
 Thus having established rock solid rules of engagement would be nice.
 A few things I know need to be dealt with for combat are

-1. Actions: D&D labels virtually everything as one of four kinds of actions.
+- Actions: D&D labels virtually everything as one of four kinds of actions.
 Standard which means just about anything that takes a good deal of focus, Move, which means anything that involves moving slipping pushing or otherwise getting from point A to point B, minor which is basically anything that's not a Standard or a Move Action, and Free, which is something you can do in your sleep, or virtually so like dropping something.

 Now D&D lets each player perform only a certain number of these actions per turn, but in their game world one turn of combat is about six seconds, and that's too little time for us to concern ourselves with, but I do think that some manner of restricting the number of actions a player can take per amount of time is a good idea, if only so we can let players circumvent that rule with special powers, like Robin gets a power that lets him perform two Melee attacks in the amount of time it would take someone to normally perform one Melee attack.
 Plus it would prevent players from initiating more things than they can keep track of.
 I'd hate to see someone start like six attacks in one post and not be able to remember who they're targeting with which one.
 (I can totally see this happening if the Titans gang up on a "Deathstroke" type character, like Deathstroke for example.)

-2. Triggered Actions: D&D has something that basically says certain actions can prompt certain responses.
+So we need some means of saying a player can only perform so much in so little time.
+But I don't know what would be an acceptable amount of time for each something.
+D&D characters can perform a basic attack every six seconds, but that would mean that our characters could perform up to 10 attacks in the lowest increment of time increase we're measuring.
+Granted the rule that says every 12 posts (arbitrary Number) the time automatically goes up by 1 minute would mean that theoretically 12 different attacks could occur in that same one minute, but I just don't know what would be best here. - Triggered Actions: D&D has something that basically says certain actions can prompt certain responses.
 For example if you try to move from point A to point B and there's a monster between you and point B it gets to perform an attack on you before you get to point B even if it's your turn.
 This would be utterly impossible to do in our setting because A: we can't keep track of location that well, and B: we can't do anything without posting which is effectively taking our turn.
 I say we scrap these all together and more or less regardless of what anyone says that's probably going to be what happens, but I felt it was worth mentioning.

-3. Attack Range: Basically this means that you can't attack someone if they're too far away, for the most part I think we shouldn't have too much trouble with this since we're not keeping track of location that specifically.
+- Attack Range: Basically this means that you can't attack someone if they're too far away, for the most part I think we shouldn't have too much trouble with this since we're not keeping track of location that specifically.
 If BB wants to he can just rush Cinderblock as a rhino and we'll call it a Melee Attack, but there are certain circumstances where I can see this coming into play and we'll need rules to address it.
 Say if Robin was on Rooftop A and Slade was on Rooftop B and they're across the street from one another, can Robin's Bird-a-rang's reach that far?
 Or can Slade's gun?
 Should either of them receive a penalty to chance to hit (Attack Roll) for being so far away from one another?
 What if it's raining?

-4. Area Attacks & Area of Effect: Again something that's been bothering me based around the fact that we can't keep track of locations that well, though I'm beginning to think the answer to all my woes might be to just not try and keep track of distance that well.
+- Area Attacks & Area of Effect: Again something that's been bothering me based around the fact that we can't keep track of locations that well, though I'm beginning to think the answer to all my woes might be to just not try and keep track of distance that well.
 Initially I was thinking that if we had something that had and area of effect, say; Batman's exploding Batarang, we would tag the item with an 'explodes on hit' ability and then specify some damage and some distance for the area of effect of the explosion, same thing if say Gizmo launched a missile at Cyborg, or Robin used an exploding disk on Mammoth, but now I'm starting to think that maybe if we just make a few classifications of distances (Close Explosion, Far Explosion, Very Far Explosion) than maybe we can all just play along and say that anyone who you would say was 'close' to Mammoth takes the explosion damage from Robin's disk.
 (But not the 'hit' damage, there's a difference.)

-• Line of Sight: How far can a character see and under what circumstances?
+- Line of Sight: How far can a character see and under what circumstances?
 This is a really basic question that really needs to get answered and I'm ashamed I forgot about it until now.
 It's basically one of the character's attributes, albeit one of the more flexible ones.
 How far away does Robin's rooftop have to be before he needs to break out his bird-binoculars to make out that shadowed figure across the way?
 How high can Starfire fly before she can't make out the T-car anymore?
 Not to mention all those super powers that shoot beams from your eyes, those would basically have your line of sight as their range, maybe more if your actually vision is compromised by; fog, dark, sand, slime, shadows, dim lighting, extremely bright lighting, etcetera.

 So how should Line of Sight play into the game, and how should it be decided and measured?
-I was thinking again just say that people can see __ feet under normal conditions and come up with some abnormal conditions that subtract from that, but again, we can't keep track of distance that well so now I'm thinking we just establish 3 (arbitrary number) states of distance; near sight, plain sight, far sight, and say that if Beast Boy is crouched in front of Slade and he's considered to be between ___ and ___ feet from Slade, he's in plain sight, if he's closer he's in near sight, and if he's between ___ and ___ he's in far sight, and if he's beyond far sight then Slade can't see him and he can't see Slade without one of them needing goggles/binoculars.
+I was thinking again just say that people can see __ feet under normal conditions and come up with some abnormal conditions that subtract from that, but again, we can't keep track of distance that well so now I'm thinking we just establish 3 (arbitrary number) states of distance; near sight, plain sight, far sight, and say that if Beast Boy is crouched in front of Slade and he's considered to be between ___ and ___ feet from Slade, he's in plain sight, if he's closer he's in near sight, and if he's between ___ and ___ he's in far sight, and if he's beyond far sight then Slade can't see him and he can't see Slade without one of them needing goggles/binoculars. - Weather: My original idea was to just make use of the D&D 'Nature' Skill and say that players can roll for a Nature Check and if they get higher than 15 (arbitrary number) they get to say what kind of weather is going on.
+That idea worked in my head but I'm beginning to think that it won't work in practice.
+It relies too much on "Goldy Locks" conditions of people using it just the right amount.
+If people use it too much then the weather will be unnaturally swinging back and forth between this and that, if people use it too little the weather will be forgotten and left behind.

 Lucky I decided on the simplest rout being the best rout on this and just decided to spend my afternoon making a calendar that once we have actual weather effects decided upon, will show the weather for Morning Noon and Night of every day for one year of game time.

 The problem is that I seem to have used up all my creative juices for the day doing that so I need some help figuring out what sort of weather should occur when and what it should do.
 Anything will be helpful ideally things like "I think the second week of august it should snow!
 Making all the players have to perform Endurance Checks or take 2 Cold Damage every hour they're outside."
 Really this is kinda the whole purpose of the Endurance Skill even in D&D, so ideas will be appreciated.
-I'd like to point out that Martian Skin boils at something like 108 degrees Fahrenheit, so if Miss Martian or the Martian Manhunter come into play in the middle of summer they would suffer significantly (incidentally this is also why they don't like fire).
+I'd like to point out that Martian Skin boils at something like 108 degrees Fahrenheit, so if Miss Martian or the Martian Manhunter come into play in the middle of summer they would suffer significantly (incidentally this is also why they don't like fire). - Skills!: D&D's list is good, but we need to add a few more and probably drop a couple too.
+"Dungeoneering" is on my personal chopping block, but I'm not sure how often "Heal" "History" or "Religion" would really get used either.
+I mean, I can see uses for them.
+Trigon is worshiped by some people so that would technically make knowledge about him "Religion" knowledge, and being able to "Heal" one anther or at very least set wounds and treat diseases like Raven does is also something that should be included, but that would mean that we'd have to include wounds and diseases, which could just be thrown in as status effects which D&D handle's pretty nicely but it would mean just one more thing that players would have to pay attention to.

-• Resting: The main way D&D heroes heal up in between battles is resting, and this is just what it sounds like, sleep.
+As for adding skills I foresee the induction of a "Science" skill covering Gizmo, Cyborg, and Ray Palmer's specialties, but at the same time I kinda want to break up the sciences, so Gizmo and Cyborg could be tech heads, while The Atom, Lex Luthor, and others get either specific sciences or general science just as differentiated from 'Super Science.' - Resting: The main way D&D heroes heal up in between battles is resting, and this is just what it sounds like, sleep.
 Which would be rather boring and pointless for those who's characters are resting, and could really disable some characters for a long while if people didn't do it all at once.
 D&D doesn't actually have an answer for this one, this right here is the core reason why D&D games normally only follow one part of adventurers at a time.
 Yet at the same time I do want to maintain as much realism as possible and that means making the player-characters sleep at some point in time.
 Maybe Robin/Batman can pick up some low level Powers that let them take half the time to rest up full as others, or Raven's meditation lets her squeeze a full rest into a third of the time but has some draw back, like if she's interrupted she takes a penalty to her mental defenses (Will Defense) until she gets a full rest or a full meditation, and then there's people like Dr. Destiny who's powers revolve around sleep and dreams.
 Plus with the movie Inception having just come out I think we could get some really inspired story lines going involving dreams... but there's still that looming problem of what to do if X characters are awake and Y characters are asleep, D&D says for a full rest you need 6 hours, just doing that could work, but I'd be afraid of doing that for the same reason I changed my mind about weather.
 If a fight breaks out while someone is asleep 6 hours is a minimum of 4320 posts, going 12 to a minute.
 Even if you cut that in half it's still a long time for a character to be out of play.

-• 'Powers' vs Gadgets: A lot of DC heroes don't have many 'powers' and just supplement themselves with machines, Robin is a basic human, trained to perfection, but basic.
+- 'Powers' vs Gadgets: A lot of DC heroes don't have many 'powers' and just supplement themselves with machines, Robin is a basic human, trained to perfection, but basic.
 So is Batman for all his toys.
 My problem with this is that if you gain Powers when you level up should that be akin to Robin getting a new Gadget? or should he have had access to all his gadgets from level one?
 (I'm against this option) or should the Gadgets require certain levels to be utilized?
 (This is what D&D does) or should certain gadgets just require that you have a certain value in a certain (skill/Ability/potato salad) to use them?

-• Weapons: Just generally how are we going to handle these?
+In addition what about those really versatile gadgets? *coughLaternRingcough* My idea was to give them their own Power trees, and just say the player who utilizes them has to be level X to use a level X Power on the ring, but then I think it'd feel like players are leveling up their rings and not their characters.
+You see it all the time with the Lanterns, their ring runs out, or is stolen or broken or something, and they still manage to save the day.
+What should I do about that?
+Those heroic bastards - Weapons: Just generally how are we going to handle these?
 My plan was to rip off as much of the D&D book as I could, and then fake the rest, but that sounds really tiring at this point, and I don't even know how to approach firearms, well that's not true I do know how to approach them, with caution, and want to give them a ridiculously high variance of damage.
 Like a simple hand gun hits for 5d20 where its minimum damage is 5 and it's maximum damage is 100, but at the same time I want people like Robin to have to actually go back to the tower to restock their ammunition every once in a while, sure he can carry like 50 bird-a-rangs another 50 explosive disks 20 gas disks and 20 electrical disks on his belt, but I refuse to let players have infinite ammo with them.
 Not to mention making Red Hood pause to reload his gun every two turns would just be realistic.
 (That relates back to the "Actions" question of combat, because we'd probably say that loading his gun is the same action type as firing it, which means that if he can only perform _# of those actions in one turn, then he'd have to pause at least once to reload.)

-• Armor: Batman has his suit, Deathstroke has his vest, Wonder Woman has her magic bracers, more heroes than you'd think are wearing some kind of armor and something needs to be done about that.
+Not to mention 'improvised weapons' if Mammoth picked up a brick and hit Raven over the head with it, how busted open would her skull be vs if he used a Honda Civic? - Armor: Batman has his suit, Deathstroke has his vest, Wonder Woman has her magic bracers, more heroes than you'd think are wearing some kind of armor and something needs to be done about that.
 The simplest answer is of course to just use D&D's old standard of making it add to you AC, but then we're taking about at very least making up items for characters to carry around, and probably finding some way to say that Cassandra Sandmark can't ware Wonder Woman's girdle for reasons beyond the difference in cup size.
 D&D just adds levels to armor too, but it does mean that's just one more thing that will need to be attended to during Character creation.

-• Recovery Items/Food: I want to make food a basic recovery item, but the only way I can see to do this really right is to make up a giant list of all known foods in the world and assign effects to them and that's not something any of us want to see.
+- Recovery Items/Food: I want to make food a basic recovery item, but the only way I can see to do this really right is to make up a giant list of all known foods in the world and assign effects to them and that's not something any of us want to see.
 We could go general with it but going general with it generally means getting more specific to characters, if we want to keep some variance.
 Say like adding a nationality field, and saying that if you eat food of your nationality you gain full effect, but if you eat food of a different nationality you gain 2/3s effect, or something I don't know.
 I just don't want Starfire's alien cooking to have the same effect as a pizza fresh from the oven, Mmm...
 Pizza sounds really good right now and besides for 'Flash' characters who's main weakness is that they need to eat like all the time, including food in the game for everyone is the only way I can see us pulling that off right.
 (I'm picturing something like "If hasn't eaten in the past 6 hours begins to suffer from starvation -1 to health every 1 minutes game time.
 Endurance Check Saves" Vs "If hasn't eaten in the past 5 days begins to suffer from starvation -1 to health every 10 minutes game time.
 Endurance Check Saves")

 So...
 I think that's it.
-Once we have all of these questions answered, and I have reformatted a few things into a sexy fine new thread (I plan on giving it a hyperlink enabled table of contents Very Happy ) we can get the game started.
+Once we have all of these questions answered, and I have reformatted a few things into a sexy fine new thread (I plan on giving it a hyperlink enabled table of contents ) we can get the game started.

-Admin
+TheDeceiverGod- Admin

-Posts : 1875
+- Posts : 1875

 Join date : 2009-06-29

-What this is for - Page 2 Empty Re: What this is for
+Re: What this is for

 *ahem*